Opinion: Africa's COVID-19 lockdown — a death trap of another kind for the poor | DW | 26.03.2020

 African countries are imposing lockdowns to curb COVID-19, a race in the right direction.
 But it is bad news for the neglected poor and small businesses across the continent, writes DW's Isaac Mugabi.

-After Rwanda and Tunisia, South Africa is the latest country to go into lockdown to curb the further spread of the coronavirus of non-essential activities that takes effect at midnight on March 26, 2020.
-Is is a bid to curb the spread of the coronavirus.
+After Rwanda and Tunisia, South Africa is the latest country to announce a lockdown to curb the further spread of the new coronavirus.

+South Africa's national shutdown takes effect at midnight on March 26, 2020.
+People have to stay at home except for circumstances such as going food shopping, seeking medical care or collecting welfare payments.
+Those employed in essential services are exempt from the ban.
+All non-essential businesses must also shut down.

+President Cyril Ramaphosa should have known better and acted much earlier to protect citizens,

-Many South Africans live in poverty and squalor in townships and informal settlements, often without access to the clean water they will now need to wash their hands to prevent COVID-19.
+Many South Africans live in poverty and squalor in townships and informal settlements, often without access to the clean water they need to wash their hands to help stop tCOVID-19 spreading.

-Places such as Diepsloot, outside of Johannesburg, or Delft, outside of Cape Town, are synonymous with poverty, overcrowding, high HIV/Aids, TB and diabetes rates, a lack of sanitation, and unemployment.
+Places such as Diepsloot, outside of Johannesburg, or Delft, outside of Cape Town, are synonymous with poverty, overcrowding, a lack of sanitation, unemployment, and high HIV/Aids, TB and diabetes rates.

-Those who are too poor to buy even the basics have looked on helplessly as the middle class and the rich — and often politically- connected elite — have scurried about to stockpile everything they believe will see them through the lockdown.
+Those who are too poor to buy even the basics have looked on helplessly as the middle class and the rich — and often politically connected elite — have scurried stockpiling everything they believe will see them through the lockdown.

 The Italy or Spain of Africa